EdJoPaTo/website-stalker-example/com/hetzner/cloud.md

 ###  Volumes  ###

-Expand your cloud instance with high-availability SSD block storage for € 0.044 / GBper month.
+Expand your cloud instance with high-availability SSD block storage for € 0.044 GB / per month.

 0.0440 max./mo  Billing on an hourly basis